duckdb/duckdb-web/docs/dev/sqllogictest/persistent_testing.md

 15
 ```

-Note that by default the tests run with `SET wal_autocheckpoint='0KB'` – meaning a checkpoint is triggered after every statement.
+Note that by default the tests run with `SET wal_autocheckpoint = '0KB'` – meaning a checkpoint is triggered after every statement.
 WAL tests typically run with the following settings to disable this behavior:

 ```sql
 statement ok